raspberrypilearning/comic-character/en/step_2.md

 --- /task ---

+--- collapse ---

+---
+title: What is a function and how are they used in Javascript?
+---

+--- /collapse ---

 --- task ---

+--- task ---

-Update the current slide index by counting up by 1.
+Update the next slide index by counting up by 1 (+1).

 You also have to check if there are any remaining slides to show, using the modulus operator.